FAU-CS6/sql-query-distance/survey/README.md

 Our survey was conducted among research assistants and students with advanced SQL experience.

-The survey tool utilized for this purpose was [LamaPool](https://www.lamapoll.de/).
+The survey tool utilized for this purpose was [LamaPoll](https://www.lamapoll.de/).

 The survey results are located in the `results` folder.
-This includes a file with the pure results as exported by lamapoll (`raw-results.csv`), as well as a file containing all the transformations required to arrive at the results as we have published them in the paper (`transformed-and-visualized-results.xlsx`).
+This includes a file with the pure results as exported by LamaPoll (`raw-results.csv`), as well as a file containing all the transformations required to arrive at the results as we have published them in the paper (`transformed-and-visualized-results.xlsx`).

 The original survey was saved as an HTML file in the `snapshots` folder.